openvcash/vcash-website/README.md

 ## Install from source
-Make sure you have installed `git` and the latest version of [Node.js](https://nodejs.org/en/download/current/).
-Then clone this repository using `git clone`, move to the cloned directory using `cd vcash-website/` and install Node.js dependencies using `npm install`.
+Make sure you have installed `git` and the latest version of [Node.js](https://nodejs.org/en/download/current/), then clone this repository, move to the cloned directory and install Node.js dependencies.

     git clone https://github.com/openvcash/vcash-website.git
     cd vcash-website/